 The recoverable amounts of the CGU have been determined from value in use calculations based on cash flow projections from formally approved budgets covering a five-year period.
-Cash flow beyond the five-year period are extrapolated using an estimated weighted average growth rate of 0% (2012: 1%), which does not exceed the long-term growth rate for the magnetic component production industry.
+Cash flow beyond the five-year period are extrapolated using an estimated weighted average growth rate of 0% (2013: 0%), which does not exceed the long-term growth rate for the magnetic component production industry.

+2014 2013

+Pre-tax discount rate 16% 16%

+Operating margin within the five-year period 12% - 16% 13% - 17%

-2013 2012 Pre-tax discount rate Growth rate within the five-year period Wage inflation 16% 0% - 5% 5% 16% 0% - 5% 6%
+Growth rate within the five-year period 0% - 5% 0% - 5%

+Wage inflation 6% 5%